 Grammy award winning soprano Audrey Luna, who Opera News says “has power and a blazing coloratura facility that most lyric sopranos can only dream of,” continues to be one of the opera world’s most exciting artists.
 In her triumphant performance of Ariel in The Tempest at The Metropolitan Opera, The New York Times said: “Mr. Adès’s Ariel is a dazzling creation, and Ms. Luna conquers the role.”
 Her performance as Ariel in this production of The Tempest is available on DVD with Deutsche Grammphon; the DVD was awarded a French Diapason d’Or, and the 2013 Grammy Award for “Best Opera Recording.”

-Engagements in season 2014-15 currently include a return to the Metropolitan Opera as Olympia in Les Contes d’Hoffmann, also with Den Norske Opera; Carmina Burana with Minnesota Orchestra and her debut with Wiener Staatsoper as Ariel in The Tempest.
+Engagements in season 2014-15 currently include a return to the Metropolitan Opera as Olympia in Les Contes d’Hoffmann, also with Den Norske Opera; Carmina Burana with Minnesota Orchestra, recitals presented by Opera Maui on O’ahu, Maui and at Weill Recital Hall in Carnegie Hall and her debut with Wiener Staatsoper as Ariel in The Tempest.

 Season 2013-14 engagements included her return to the Metropolitan Opera as Fiakermilli in Strauss’ Arabella and the Pittsburgh Opera as the Queen of the Night in Die Zauberflöte, and debuts with Opéra de Montréal in the title role of Lakmé, San Francisco Symphony as Ariel in Scenes from The Tempest, with Virginia Opera as Zerbinetta in Ariadne auf Naxos, as soloist with The Williamsburg Symphonia in an Opera Gala Concert and Madame Mao in Adams’ Nixon in China with Ireland’s Wide Open Opera.